Cos dEstournel Château 1a

 Cos d'Estournel 2019 99-100p

 Tasted twice - last time in February 2022.
 Consistent notes.
 65% C. Sauvignon + 35% Merlot, 14% alcohol.
-The wine here breaks up with old-style Cos with the gentler and more soil character-oriented style, which started in 2014.
+The wine here breaks up old-style Cos with the gentler and more soil-character-oriented style, which started in 2014.
 The fabulous nose of blueberries and violets, tobacco leaf flavors, grilled bacon, and graphite are typical for C. Sauvignon.
-A scent of black winter truffle on the palate.
+There is a scent of black winter truffle on the palate.
 Extremely refined and sophisticated on the nose and palate, multilayered with stunning complexity, depth, and length.
 Touch down!!

 Cos d'Estournel 2018 99-100p

 Tasted three times - last time in December 2020.
 Consistent notes.
-74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc, and 1% Petit Verdot hit "bull's eye" in 2018!
+74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc, and 1% Petit Verdot.
 It was an extraordinary effort, with an iron-strong backbone, was very concentrated, and could be sliced in tranches, so fat is fruit and tannin.
 Creamy.
 There is elegance, a sophisticated touch, astonishing complexity, style, and a long, long finish.
 Wow!
 14.59% alcohol (well-hidden by fruit), only 50% new barrels.
 All the wonderful promises from the barrel are now evident in the bottle!

 Cos d'Estournel 2017 96-97p

-Tasted twice - last time in June 2022.
+I tasted it three times, the last time in September 2023.
 Consistent notes.
-66% Cabernet Sauvignon, 32% Merlot, 1% Cabernet Franc and 1% Petit Verdot.
-It displayed a specific flavor while tasted, like a milky or yogurt one on the nose, which I often find tasting Cos.
+66% C. Sauvignon, 32% Merlot, 1% C. Franc and 1% Petit Verdot.
+It displayed a specific flavor while tasting, like a milky or yogurt on the nose, which I often find tasting Cos.
 It comes from the soil.
-Tight, strong, and well-balanced; aromatic, great acidity, and vibrant.
+Tight, strong, well-balanced, aromatic, with great acidity, and vibrant.
 Tobacco leaf and cigar box.
 Magnificent structure and depth.
 Long and persistent aftertaste.
 You get grace and power at the same time.

 Cos d'Estournel 2016 (barrel sample) 97+p

-Tasted in April 2017.
-This wine was imposing with no over-extraction, elegant, finesse, and sophisticated, silky fruit and tannin, the hallmark of the vintage, great acidity, and great length.
-Stunning effort.
+I tasted this wine in April 2017.
+It was imposing, with no over-extraction, elegance, finesse, sophisticated, silky fruit and tannin, the hallmark of the vintage, great acidity, and great length.
+It was a stunning effort.

 Cos d'Estournel 2015 98p

-Tasted twice - last time in June 2022.
+I tasted it twice, the last time in June 2022.
 Consistent notes.
-Very aromatic on the nose with fully ripe blackcurrants, creamy and luscious on the palate with fat and ripe tannin.
-Juicy and lively.
-A considerable amount of oak was kept quiet by plenty of flashy fruit.
+It is very aromatic on the nose with fully ripe blackcurrants, creamy and luscious on the palate with fat and ripe tannin, and juicy and lively.
+Plenty of flashy fruit kept a considerable amount of oak quiet.
 It has great complexity, splendid structure, and a long, meaty finish.
-This wine will surely gain even more complexity in the coming years - a mesmerizing effort!
+This wine will surely gain even more complexity in the coming years.
+A mesmerizing effort!

-Tasted twice - last time in June 2022.
+I tasted it four times - the last time in September 2024.
 Consistent notes.
 A Bordeaux vintage marked by excellent acidity and almost perfectly ripe fruit and tannin.
-Cos fitted perfectly in that description.
-Firm, tight, and plenty of fruit and tannin.
-Strong backbone, vibrant, great acidity, impressive structure and depth, and long, persistent finish.
-Classic as it can be.
+Cos fit perfectly in that description.
+Firm, tight, and with plenty of fruit and tannin.
+It has a strong backbone, vibrant acidity, impressive structure and depth, and a long, persistent finish.
+As classic as St. Estephe can be.
 Long-time keeper.
-By the way, it was the year of the arrival of new technical director Aymeric de Gironde, who replaced Guillaume Prats.
+By the way, it was the year of the arrival of the new technical director, Aymeric de Gironde, who replaced Guillaume Prats.

 Cos d'Estournel 2013 92p

-Tasted in April 2014.
+I tasted it in April 2014.
 Made in a modern style, I couldn't find any over-extraction.
-Aromatic and tasty cherries on the nose and palate, mineral with fine acidity, long meaty aftertaste.
+Aromatic and tasty cherries on the nose and palate, Mineral with fine acidity, and a long meaty aftertaste.
 It's a lovely effort for vintage and clever winemaking.

 Cos d'Estournel 2012 93p

-Tasted in June 2022.
+I tasted it in June 2022.
 This Bordeaux vintage offered many beautiful, tasty, and immensely attractive wines.
-They may not have the structure, complexity, and length of the famous vintages like 2010, 2015, 2016, 2018, and 2019, but they are an extremely affordable and excellent choice at restaurants.
+They may not have the structure, complexity, and length of the famous vintages like 2010, 2015, 2016, 2018, and 2019, but they are highly affordable and excellent restaurant choices.
 Furthermore, 2012 can now be enjoyed while you wait for the big vintages.
 Cos was just like that: juicy, luscious, and with a caressing finish.

 Cos d'Estournel 2011 93p